-A boy obsessed with 50s Sci-Fi movies about aliens has a recurring dream about a blueprint of some kind, which he draws to his inventor friend.
+A boy obsessed with 50s sci-fi movies about aliens has a recurring dream about a blueprint of some kind, which he draws for his inventor friend.
 With the help of a third kid, they follow it and build themselves a spaceship.
 Now what?

 Ben Crandall, an alien-obsessed kid, dreams one night of a circuit board.
 Drawing out the circuit, he and his friends Wolfgang and Darren set it up, and discover they have been given the basis for a starship.
 Setting off in the ThunderRoad, as they name their ship, they find the aliens Ben hopes they would find... but are they what they seem?Written by

 Liz Jordan <email@example.com>

 20 of 24 people found this review helpful.

 Was this review helpful to you?